 Alternatively, you may wish to work as a community first responder, providing medical assistance to those in need in your local area.
-Whichever path you choose, you will be playing a vital role in the provision of emergency medical care in Australia.
+Whichever path you choose, you will play a vital role in providing emergency medical care in Australia.

 What are the Qualifications of Emergency Medical Technicians in Australia?

-Emergency medical technicians in Australia must possess qualifications for either two:
+Emergency medical technicians in Australia must possess the qualification of either two:

-In addition, they must have the current state e.g. Adelaide CPR and first aid certification.
-Some EMTs may also choose to obtain a Diploma of Paramedical Science or Bachelor of Paramedical Science.
+In addition, they must have the current state, e.g., Adelaide CPR and first aid certification.
+Some EMTs may also obtain a Diploma in Paramedical Science or a Bachelor of Paramedical Science.

-EMTs in Australia provide care to patients who are experiencing medical emergencies.
-They work closely with other health care professionals, such as paramedics, to ensure that patients receive the best possible care.
+EMTs in Australia provide care to casualties who are experiencing medical emergencies.
+They work closely with other healthcare professionals, such as paramedics, to ensure that casualties receive the best care.

 The National Registration and Accreditation Scheme